Domo Geshe Rinpoche

-Domo Geshe Rinpoche Ngawang Kalsang (1866-1936)

 Domo Geshe Rinpoche is said to have been Shariputra, the Mahadsiddha Gayadhara, Dharmashri, Munijnana, Tönmi Sambhota, King Trisong Detsen, Dromtönpa, Milarepa, Khedrup Rinpoche, and Dragpa Gyaltsen in previous lives.

 At the age of 8 he received the name Ngawang Kalsang, upon entering Tashi Lhunpo Monastery.
-After 20 years of study he received the “kachen” degree, Tashi Lhunpo's equivalent of the “geshe” degree.
+After 20 years of study he received the "kachen" degree, Tashi Lhunpo's equivalent of the "geshe" degree.

 Later, he left the monastery and meditated for 12 years in various caves and retreats in the mountain wilderness of Southern Tibet.
 One day a lost herdsman discovered him in retreat in a cave, and brought word back to the people of the valley.
 They requested him to settle among them and teach, and he did so.
 From the book The Way of the White Clouds, written by a Western student of the lama:

 Upon request by the people of Domo to stay with them, Geshe Rinpoche rebuilt Dungkar Gonpa (White Conch Monastery).
 It was so named after several white conch manifestations there.
 He enlarged the main Buddha statue of the monastery and built a Maitreya Buddha statue, as a symbol of the spiritual future.
 During his travels in India, he was entrusted with several more monasteries.
 A patron from Darjeeling offered him a retreat house at Ghoom Yiga Chöling Monastery and requested him to take care of the monastery.
 Rinpoche enlarged it and built another famous two-storey Maitreya Buddha statue.
 In 1919 Tashi Chöling Monastery in Kurseong, near Darjeeling, was completed and consecrated by Geshe Rinpoche, and Tharpa Chöling Monastery in Kalimpong was finished in 1922.

 Domo Geshe Rinpoche was the first of the Tibetan lamas to go on pilgrimage repeatedly to the Buddhist holy sites in India.
 It was on one of these pilgrimages that he had his most well-known vision:

 After his passing in 1936, Dungkar Gonpa requested the Central Tibetan government for permission to embalm the body of Domo Geshe Rinpoche.
-At the time, only Je Tsong Khapa, the Dalai Lamas, and the Panchen Lamas customarily embalmed and sealed in large stupas.
-In granting permission, the Regent Reting Rinpoche said, "In Southern Tibet, including Sikkim, etc., Domo Geshe Rinpoche's activities were exactly like those of Je Tsong Khapa.
+At the time, only Je Tsongkhapa, the Dalai Lamas, and the Panchen Lamas customarily embalmed and sealed in large stupas.
+In granting permission, the Regent Reting Rinpoche said, "In Southern Tibet, including Sikkim, etc., Domo Geshe Rinpoche's activities were exactly like those of Je Tsongkhapa.
 In accordance, we will allow Rinpoche's body to be preserved."